juglab/VoidSeg_cluster/README.md

 * U-Net baseline
 * U-Net Sequential
 * U-Net finetune
-* U-net finetune sequential
+* U-Net finetune sequential
 * StarDist baseline
 * StarDist Sequential

-__Note:__ The relative paths are currently hardcoded!

-We created multiple scripts to setup experiments which will trigger individual cluster-jobs on falcon.
-The current developer directory is:
-`falcon:/projects/juglab/StarVoid`

-In there we have `StarVoid`, `StarVoid_alex`, `StarVoid_b`, `StarVoid_M`, `StarVoid_Manan` all of these are clones of this Git-Repository with different owners.
-Unfortunately we didn't found a better way to work with the owner-ship rights of the git-repository.

-Additional important directories are `train_data` and `outdata`.
-All data used for training is loaded from `train_data` and all results are written to `outdata`.
+All the experiments listed above can be divided intow two module: denoising and segmentation.
+For U-Net base;line and StarDist, we only need segmentation modules while for all other schemes both denoising and segmentation modules are needed.
+We provide scripts to run both these tasks in a modular manner.

 ## Start an Experiment
-There are different `run_EXPERIMENT.py` scripts located in `falcon:/projects/juglab/StarVoid/StarVoid/cluster/`:
-* `run_finetune.py`:
-    This will start an experiment which will load a pre-trained network and fine-tune it.
-* `run_n2v.py`:
-    This will train standard denoising networks with the n2v training scheme.
-* `run_stardist.py`:
-    This will train standard stardist networks.
-* `run_starvoid.py`:
-    This will train segmentation networks.
-The last parameter `use_denoising` can turn denoising on or off.
-If `use_denoising=0` only the segmentation loss is computed.
-If `use_denoising=1` the segmentation and denoising loss are computed jointly.

-Each of these can be started via `python3 run_EXPERIMENT.py`.
-The following parameters are asked:
-* Experiment name: This is the name of the directory in `falcon:/projects/juglab/StarVoid/outdata/` to which all outputs of this experiment are written.
-We use the following naming convention: network_dataset_noise_additionalInfo_runX with:
-  - network in `{sd == stardist, su == sequential UNet aka W-Net, sv == starvoid}`
-  - dataset in `{DSB, CTC}`
-  - noise in `{n0, n20, n40}` corresponds to the train_data-set
-  - runX is used to indicate differently seeded runs of the same experiment.
-We usually use X as seed.
-* Training data path: This will recursivly list all files in `falcon:/projects/juglab/StarVoid/train_data` and the user has to select the file containing all (100%) of the training data.
-(Training data has to be pre-prepared)
-* Test data path: Same for the test-data.
-* Use data augmentation during training
-* Random seed for training: This parameter asks for a seed to seed numpy.random.
-This allows for consistent training-data shuffling.
-* Training data fractions in x%: For each fraction a individual experiment is started and only x% of the training data are used.
-For each fraction a directory in `outdata/EXPERIMENT_NAME/` is created.
-* Now a list of network architecture and training scheme parameters follow.

-For each experiment&training-fraction a directory `outdata/EXPERIMENT_NAME/train_X%` is created with the following directories/files:
-* `scripts/`: This directory contains a copy of all scripts which are needed to run the experiment.
-In fact these are the scripts which got executed to produce the results.
-* `XX_model/`: This directory contains the network configuration, training history, last_weights.h5, best_weights.h5, and the tensorboard-events (if activated).
-XX is replaced by the part of the EXPERIMENT_NAME which comes before the first _ corresponding to the network-type.
-* `experiment.json`: This is the experiment config file which is written by the `run_EXPERIMENT.py`.
-* `experiment.log`: The log of this run.
-* `seg_scores.dat`: Contains the all seg-scores computed on the computed outputs for different threshold.
-* `best_scores.dat`: Contains the best seg-scores.
-* `backgroundXXX.tif`: Is the background segmentation result for the best seg-score.
-* `borderXXX.tif`: Is the border segmentation result for the best seg-score.
-* `foregroundXXX.tif`: Is the foreground segmentation result for the best seg-score.

-## Experiment Evaluation
-To evaluate and compare results of multiple experiments we have two scripts:
-* `falcon:/projects/juglab/StarVoid/StarVoid/cluster/plot_seg_scores.py`:
-    This script will plot the best seg-scores over all available train-data fractions as a line-plot.
-To call this script move to `falcon:/projects/juglab/StarVoid/outdat/` and call `python3 ../StarVoid/cluster/plot_seg_scores.py -g path/to/gt/seg-data -out name_of_the_plot.png experiment_name1 experiment_name2` the last n parameters are all the experiments which should be plotted.
-* `falcon:/projects/juglab/StarVoid/StarVoid/cluster/plot_avg_seg_scores.py`:
-    This script will plot the average best seg-scores of multiple runs over all available train-data fractions as a line-plot.
-To call this script move to `falcon:/projects/juglab/StarVoid/outdat/` and call `python3 ../StarVoid/cluster/plot_seg_scores.py -config avg_plot.json`.
-The provied `avg_plot.json` contains a dictionary with the following parameters:
-    - `"exp_name" : ["exp_name1", "exp_name2"]` -> List of the averaging experiments.
-These names have to appear again in this json-file defining which experiment-runs have to be averaged.
-    - `"exp_name1" : ["EXPERIMENTNAME_run0", "EXPERIMENTNAME_run1"]` -> List of all runs that have to be averaged.
-    - `"gt" : "../path/to/gt/"`
-    - `"output" : "name_of_plot.png"`
-# Noise2Seg Documentation (27.05.2019)
-An overview of the Noise2Seg (StarVoid/VoidSeg) project.
-This branch contains the working implementation of VoidSeg which is used for the current research regarding the question if N2V training could help the training of a 3-class segmentation network.

-__Note:__ The relative paths are currently hardcoded!

 We created multiple scripts to setup experiments which will trigger individual cluster-jobs on falcon.
-The current developer directory is:
-`falcon:/projects/juglab/StarVoid`

-In there we have `StarVoid`, `StarVoid_alex`, `StarVoid_b`, `StarVoid_M`, `StarVoid_Manan` all of these are clones of this Git-Repository with different owners.
-Unfortunately we didn't found a better way to work with the owner-ship rights of the git-repository.
+There are different `run_EXPERIMENT.py` scripts located in `cluster/`:

-Additional important directories are `train_data` and `outdata`.
-All data used for training is loaded from `train_data` and all results are written to `outdata`.
+Before running any of the scripts, make sure to create `outdata`, `train_data`, `test_data` directories.
+All data used for training and testing will be loaded from `train_data` and `test_data` respectively and all results are written to `outdata`.

-## Start an Experiment
-There are different `run_EXPERIMENT.py` scripts located in `falcon:/projects/juglab/StarVoid/StarVoid/cluster/`:
-* `run_finetune.py`:
-    This will start an experiment which will load a pre-trained network and fine-tune it.
-* `run_n2v.py`:
-    This will train standard denoising networks with the n2v training scheme.
-* `run_stardist.py`:
-    This will train standard stardist networks.
-* `run_starvoid.py`:
-    This will train segmentation networks.
-The last parameter `use_denoising` can turn denoising on or off.
-If `use_denoising=0` only the segmentation loss is computed.
-If `use_denoising=1` the segmentation and denoising loss are computed jointly.

-Each of these can be started via `python3 run_EXPERIMENT.py`.
+The directory strcture should look like the following.
+`outdata`
+`train_data`
+`test_data`
+`StarVoid/cluster/` (This is created just by cloning this repository).
+This means that the path `../../StarVoid/cluster`  points to a directory where `outdata`, `train_data` and `test_data` should be.
+After getting the directory structure, we are ready to run experiments.

+---------------------------------------------Denoising with N2V---------------------------------------------------------------
+For running denoising with U-Net, run the script `run_starvoid.py` from `StarVoid/cluster` .
+To run this, simply use `python3 run_starvoid.py`.
+This will bring up a commad line interface displayin some parameters that need to be entered for training a N2V network.
 The following parameters are asked:
 * Experiment name: This is the name of the directory in `falcon:/projects/juglab/StarVoid/outdata/` to which all outputs of this experiment are written.
-We use the following naming convention: network_dataset_noise_additionalInfo_runX with:
-  - network in `{sd == stardist, su == sequential UNet aka W-Net, sv == starvoid}`
-  - dataset in `{DSB, CTC}`
-  - noise in `{n0, n20, n40}` corresponds to the train_data-set
-  - runX is used to indicate differently seeded runs of the same experiment.
-We usually use X as seed.
+* Scheme: Two options: denoising and segmentation come up.
+Choose denoising for running N2V.
-* Training data path: This will recursivly list all files in `falcon:/projects/juglab/StarVoid/train_data` and the user has to select the file containing all (100%) of the training data.
+* Training data path: This will recursivly list all files in `train_data` and the user has to select the file containing all (100%) of the training data.
 (Training data has to be pre-prepared)
 * Test data path: Same for the test-data.
 * Use data augmentation during training
 * Random seed for training: This parameter asks for a seed to seed numpy.random.
 This allows for consistent training-data shuffling.
 * Training data fractions in x%: For each fraction a individual experiment is started and only x% of the training data are used.
 For each fraction a directory in `outdata/EXPERIMENT_NAME/` is created.
+Choose `100%` only for denoising as we want to use all noisy data for unsupervised denoising training.
 * Now a list of network architecture and training scheme parameters follow.
+For example, parameters like `number_of_epochs`, `steps_per_epoch`, `path_to_train_data`, `path_to_test_data`, `batch_size`, `depth`, etc. will be asked.
+We have set the parameters we used in the paper as default.

+After the denoising is run, the script automatically creates a folder `outdata/EXPERIMENT_NAME/` and saves the best weights of N2V network in `outdata/EXPERIMENT_NAME/train_100.0/`.
+Also the denoised train data and test data are saved in `train_data` and `test_data` folders with name `N2V_EXPERIMENT_NAME_TrainVal.npz` and `N2V_EXPERIMENT_NAME_Test.npz`.

+---------------------------------------------Segmentation with U-Net----------------------------------------------------------
+Next, to run U-Net segmentation, again run `run_starvoid.py` as above but selecting `segmentation` for `Scheme` on command line interface.
+Choose appropriate parameters as described above.
-For each experiment&training-fraction a directory `outdata/EXPERIMENT_NAME/train_X%` is created with the following directories/files:
+Similar to denoiisng, for each experiment&training-fraction a directory `outdata/EXPERIMENT_NAME/train_X%` is created with the following directories/files:
 * `scripts/`: This directory contains a copy of all scripts which are needed to run the experiment.
 In fact these are the scripts which got executed to produce the results.
 * `XX_model/`: This directory contains the network configuration, training history, last_weights.h5, best_weights.h5, and the tensorboard-events (if activated).
 XX is replaced by the part of the EXPERIMENT_NAME which comes before the first _ corresponding to the network-type.
 * `experiment.json`: This is the experiment config file which is written by the `run_EXPERIMENT.py`.
 * `experiment.log`: The log of this run.
 * `seg_scores.dat`: Contains the all seg-scores computed on the computed outputs for different threshold.
 * `best_scores.dat`: Contains the best seg-scores.
-* `backgroundXXX.tif`: Is the background segmentation result for the best seg-score.
+* `backgroundXXX.tif`: Is the background segmentation result for the best average precision/seg-score.
-* `borderXXX.tif`: Is the border segmentation result for the best seg-score.
+* `borderXXX.tif`: Is the border segmentation result for the best average precision/seg-score.
+* `foregroundXXX.tif`: Is the foreground segmentation result for the best average precision/seg-score.
-* `foregroundXXX.tif`: Is the foreground segmentation result for the best seg-score.
+* `foregroundXXX.tif`: Is the foreground segmentation result for the best average precision/seg-score.

+Using the segmentation procedure described above, U-Net baseline, U-Net sequential, U-Net finetune and U-Net Finetune sequential schemes can be run.
+It should be noted that for U-Net Sequential, U-Net finetune and U-Net Finetune sequential schemes, segmentation part must be performed after running denoising part in the manner described above.
+Just make sure to choose the right denoised train and test data when prompted by the script on the command line for U-Net Sequential and U-Net Finetune sequential schemes.
+Also, for U-Net Finetune and U-Net Finetune sequential schemes, the command line interface will prompt to enter the path to the weights of N2V network for initialization of segmentation network.
+Please select the appropriate path.

+---------------------------------------------Segmentation with StarDist-------------------------------------------------------
+Running segmentation with StarDist is similar to segmentation with U-Net but using the script `run_stardist.py` and choosing parameters from command line interface when prompted as described above.
+For running StarDist Sequential, first run denosing as described above, then run StarDist choosing the denoised train and test data when prompted by the command line interface.

 ## Experiment Evaluation
 To evaluate and compare results of multiple experiments we have two scripts:

-* `falcon:/projects/juglab/StarVoid/StarVoid/cluster/plot_seg_scores.py`:
-    This script will plot the best seg-scores over all available train-data fractions as a line-plot.
-To call this script move to `falcon:/projects/juglab/StarVoid/outdat/` and call `python3 ../StarVoid/cluster/plot_seg_scores.py -g path/to/gt/seg-data -out name_of_the_plot.png experiment_name1 experiment_name2` the last n parameters are all the experiments which should be plotted.
-* `falcon:/projects/juglab/StarVoid/StarVoid/cluster/plot_avg_seg_scores.py`:
+* `falcon:/projects/juglab/StarVoid/StarVoid/cluster/plot_avg_precision_scores.py`:
     This script will plot the average best seg-scores of multiple runs over all available train-data fractions as a line-plot.
 To call this script move to `falcon:/projects/juglab/StarVoid/outdat/` and call `python3 ../StarVoid/cluster/plot_seg_scores.py -config avg_plot.json`.
 The provied `avg_plot.json` contains a dictionary with the following parameters:
     - `"exp_name" : ["exp_name1", "exp_name2"]` -> List of the averaging experiments.
 These names have to appear again in this json-file defining which experiment-runs have to be averaged.
     - `"exp_name1" : ["EXPERIMENTNAME_run0", "EXPERIMENTNAME_run1"]` -> List of all runs that have to be averaged.
     - `"gt" : "../path/to/gt/"`
     - `"output" : "name_of_plot.png"`

-## Finetuning schemes

-In  order to improve segmentation, we decided to initialize our segmentation networks (both U-Net and W-Net) with Noise2Void trained denoising weights.
-Then the segmentation network is trained on segmentation loss under the following schemes:
-For U-Net:

-Scheme 1: Retraining all weights of segmentation network with n2v initialization.
-Scheme 2: Freezing the weights of the downsampling (encoder) part of the U-Net and the retraining only upsampling (decoder) part.
-Scheme 3: Freezing all weights except the last layer Scheme 4: Freezing all weights except the last layer for 10 epochs and then unfreezing all and retraining for 90 more epochs

-For W-Net:

-Coming soon...
+* `falcon:/projects/juglab/StarVoid/StarVoid/cluster/plot_avg_seg_scores.py`: This is similar to plotting average precision scores as described above with the evaluation metric used being SEG.